Things in the 80s that are unacceptable in today’s society

 5. Riding in the back of a pickup truck

-In today’s society, people are not allowed to ride on main roads in the back of a pickup truck as it is highly dangerous and could lead to death.
+In today’s society, people are not allowed to ride on main roads in the back of a pickup truck in a number of states as it is highly dangerous and could lead to death.
 However, in the 80s, people would ride in the back part of the truck anywhere, including on highways.
-Parents would allow their children — and even their children’s friends — to ride in the back of the truck if they needed to go somewhere and didn’t have enough seats in the cab of the truck.
+Parents would allow their children — and even their children’s friends — to ride in the back of the truck if they needed to go somewhere and didn’t have enough seats in the cab.

 Some states still allow you to ride in the back of a pickup truck with no issue: Alabama, Alaska, Arizona, Delaware, Idaho, Illinois, Indiana, Iowa, Kentucky, Minnesota, Mississippi, Montana, New Hampshire, North Dakota, Oklahoma, South Dakota, Vermont, Washington, West Virginia, and Wyoming.